-You're not alone if the word "weed edible" makes you cringe.
+You're not the only one if the word "cannabis edible" makes you cringe.
 In the past, many cannabis users had to bake their weed edibles at home, and the results typically left a lot to be desired.
 However, with the growing legalization of marijuana in the US, those days are behind us.

-The cannabis-infused food and drink industry is booming, and it is only getting more interesting and diverse.
-Please keep reading to learn everything about cannabis edibles, their dosing, benefits, risks, and some tips for beginners.
+Yet, the cannabis-infused food and drink industry is booming, and it is now more difficult than before to find what you want in the increasingly diverse market.
+Keep reading this beginner's guide to cannabis edibles to learn more about cannabis edibles, their dosing, benefits, risks, and some tips for beginners.

 Cannabis Edible: A Novel Method of Cannabis Consumption